warizz/blog/content/blog/react-nextjs-typescript-page-type/index.md

 ---
-title: 'React NextJs and Typescript: What is correct type for a page'
+title: 'React, NextJs and Typescript: What is correct type for a page'
 date: 2020-04-19
 tldr: It is "NextPage"
 ---